For Joe Biden, long path to a potentially crucial presidency

 “Everything that Donald Trump is, my brother is the polar opposite.
 I don’t have to make him bigger than he is,” said sister Val.
 “Joe’s the right person at the right time for all the right reasons.”

-Biden has used his convention to showcase what his campaign hopes will be a winning coalition.
+Biden used his convention to showcase what he hopes is a broad coalition of voters willing, as he put it Thursday, to “heal and hope and unite” despite their differences.

-Prime-time hours have been generously sprinkled with Republicans.
-A video highlighted Biden’s personal friendship with the late Sen. John McCain, the 2008 GOP presidential nominee.
+Prime-time hours were generously sprinkled with Republicans.
+A video highlighted Biden’s friendship with the late Sen. John McCain, the 2008 GOP presidential nominee.
 Former Ohio Gov. John Kasich endorsed Biden and assured anti-Trump Republicans that he had no worries Biden might make a “sharp left turn” in office.

 Biden, though, spent recent months working with primary runner-up Bernie Sanders and other progressives tweaking his policy slate leftward.
 Those moves reflect Biden’s increasing emphasis on wide wealth and opportunity gaps he says have been “laid bare” by the pandemic’s economic effects.